tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Negative

 - Additional bytes sent over the wire due to new fields added to `ResponseCheckTx`.
+- A transaction that passed `CheckTx` and entered the mempool can later be evicted at a future point in time if a higher priority transaction entered while the mempool was full.
 - Possible decreased throughput performance due to the necessity of various read and write locks, e.g. sorting when either gossiping or evicting transactions.
 - It is possible that certain transactions broadcasted in a particular order may